vitejs/awesome-vite/README.md

 - [vite-plugin-env-switch](https://github.com/PengBoUESTC/vite-plugin-env-switch) - Switch project env and restart vite server without command line operation.
 - [vite-plugin-msg-log](https://github.com/PengBoUESTC/vite-plugin-msg-log) - Log the msg you want to confirm frequently (like env info) when HMR.
 - [vite-plugin-bullet-msg](https://github.com/PengBoUESTC/vite-plugin-bullet-msg) - Get the target strings in you source code and show them in browser(or handle them yourself).
+- [vite-plugin-virtual-mpa](https://github.com/emosheeep/vite-plugin-virtual-mpa) - Out-of-box MPA plugin, with html template engine and virtual files support, which generate multiple files using only one template.

 #### Loaders